Kilonova emission from GW230529 and mass gap neutron star-black hole mergers: Abstract

 \section{Abstract}

-The detection of the gravitational-wave event GW230529, presumably a neutron star-black hole (NSBH) merger, by the LIGO-Virgo-KAGRA (LVK) Collaboration is an exciting discovery for multimessenger astronomy.
-The black hole (BH) has a high probability of falling within the ``mass gap'' between the peaks of the neutron star (NS) and the BH mass distributions.
-Because of the low primary mass, the binary is more likely to produce an electromagnetic counterpart than previously detected NSBH mergers.
-We investigate the possible kilonova (KN) emission from GW230529, and find that if it was an NSBH, there is a $\sim 2-41\%$ probability (depending on the assumed equation of state) that GW230925 produced a KN with magnitude peaking at $\sim1-2$ day post merger at $g \lesssim 23.5$, $i<23$.
+The detection of the gravitational wave event GW230529, presumably a neutron star-black hole (NSBH) merger, by the LIGO-Virgo-KAGRA (LVK) Collaboration marks an exciting discovery for multimessenger astronomy.
+The black hole (BH) has a high probability of falling within the ``mass gap'' (mg) between the neutron star (NS) and the BH mass distributions.
+Because of the relatively low primary mass, this system has a higher likelihood of producing an electromagnetic counterpart than previously detected NSBH mergers.
+We analyze the potential kilonova (KN) emission from GW230529 and find that, if the source was an NSBH merger, there is a $\sim 2$–$28\%$ probability (depending on the assumed equation of state) that it produced a KN peaking at $\sim 1$ day post-merger with $g \lesssim 23.5$ and $i < 23$.
 Hence, it could have been detected by ground-based telescopes.
-If it was a binary neutron star (BNS) merger, we find $\sim 0-12\%$ probability that it produced a KN.
-Motivated by these numbers, we simulated a broader population of mgNSBH mergers that may be detected in O4, and we obtained a 9-21\% chance of producing a KN, which would be detectable with $g\lesssim 25$ and $ i \lesssim 24$, typically fainter than what is expected from GW230529.
-Based on these findings, DECam-like instruments may be able to detect up to $\sim 80\%$ of future mgNSBH KNe, thus up to $\sim1$ multimessenger mgNSBH per year may be discoverable at the current level of sensitivity (O4).
+If instead the event was a binary neutron star (BNS) merger, the probability of KN production drops to $\sim 0$–$10\%$.
+Motivated by these results, we simulate a broader population of mgNSBH mergers expected during the fifth LIGO/Virgo/KAGRA observing run (O5) and find a $2$–$3\%$ chance of KN production per event.
+Such KNe would typically be fainter than GW230529, with $g \lesssim 26$ and $i \lesssim 25$.
+Based on these findings, DECam-like instruments may be able to detect up to $\sim 70\%$ of future mgNSBH KNe, corresponding to $1-2$ multimessenger mgNSBH per year in O5.

 \keywords{gravitational waves, neutron star mergers, black holes}